maxbisesi/LearnOrDie_4/readme.txt

 -------
  Url listeners to convert:
 - Convert save session from old reducers to new RTK, then use new DataDAO
-- Update cards
-  Cards need to have Id and ownerId throughout.
-- get Cards

-While testing you should be able to see new cards you just created and update them

-Use thunks to keep DB in sync with store for users, for guests do the normal thing and
+- Test new API.

-only save their stuff if they REGISTER otherwise forget it.
+- only save their stuff if they REGISTER otherwise forget it.

-Owner Id is now stored on the FlashCard, that way when you're updating you can make sure that only the cards owner can update.
+  Add API Call to save their cards should they register.

   characters: [],
   availableWeapons: ['Ghaff','Anchor and Chain','Hook hand','Cannon','Axe','Harpoon gun'],